 1. Have the correct gear for a river rafting trip.
-After booking with O.A.R.S., rafters are sent a detailed packing it.
+After booking with O.A.R.S., rafters are sent a detailed packing list.
 Following it ensures a comfortable trip.
-Kids and adults especially need quick-dry clothing, sunscreen, sunglasses, and hats for this warm-weather trip.
+Kids and adults need quick-dry clothing, sunscreen, sunglasses, and hats for this warm-weather trip.

 2. Inquire about your fellow rafters.
-It’s ok to ask questions when you book.
-Find out if the tour you’re considering has other kids attending (should you be bringing your own).
-While the trip will be fun for your kids regardless, a large part of the enjoyment for us was the friendships formed with other children.
+It’s okay to ask questions when you book.
+Find out if the tour you’re considering has other kids attending (if you will be bringing your own).
+While the trip will be fun for your kids regardless, a large part of the enjoyment for them was the friendships formed with their peers.

 3. Bring fishing gear or camp toys.
 Time in camp is simply more fun with entertainment.
 Bring cards, fishing gear (and a license for adults), or even a Nerf ball to toss around.
 We enjoyed lawn darts and Bocce ball during our trip.